 "Yes it is.
 If there were no death?
 No resurrection?
 No horrible suffering and betrayal?"

 "And if they had all just accepted and followed his teachings?"
-The young priest said earnestly, like
+The young priest said earnestly,

 "That’s heresy.
 You can't say that.
 If he hadn't gone through the entire human condition, if he

-hadn't known the worst – in any case, if God hadn't willed it, if it wasn't the will of God, then, in fact, in
+hadn't known the worst – in any case, if God hadn't willed it, if it wasn't the will of God, then, in

 reality, God did abandon his son, leaving him prone to another will.
-You yourself said in a sermon – you said
+You yourself said in a sermon – you

 – I remember it well, it was an impressive idea – you said that Judas' great sin wasn't the betrayal of